Ganesha2282882/Chess/README.md

 Python 3.4 is compatible because it's Python 3 and this Chess app uses Python 3.

-If you want Windows 2000 and 98 use Python 3.4: [https://www.python.org/downloads/release/python-340/], KernelX: [http://kernelex.sourceforge.net/].
+If you want Windows 2000 and 98 use Python 3.4: [https://www.python.org/downloads/release/python-340/], KernelEx: [https://sourceforge.net/projects/kernelex/].

 To run it, Just run "main.py" and you should be fine.